molily/molily.de/_posts/2017-11-25-robust-javascript.md

 [ClojureScript](https://clojurescript.org/) is a compile-to-JavaScript language derived from [Clojure](https://clojure.org/), an independent, well-established language.
 It embraces functional programming with optional type safety.
 It has a Lisp-like syntax that follows a “code is data” philosophy.
 Clojure code is typically compiled to bytecode running on the Java virtual machine.

 Clojure and ClojureScript share little resemblance with JavaScript and the ties to the JavaScript ecosystem are loose.
-Both the unfamiliar Lisp-like syntax and the functional programming style may put off JavaScript programmers.
+Both the unfamiliar Lisp-like syntax and the functional programming style may put off JavaScript developers.

 Here’s how the contrived `sum` function looks in ClojureScript: